nfq-asia/ansible-role-common/README.md

 # Ansible common/miscellaneous role

-This ansible role will fully upgrade Linux distribution, uninstall/install defaults Linux packages, and configure services including: sysctl.conf, NTP, and more ...
+This ansible role will uninstall/install defaults Linux packages, and configure services including: hostname, sysctl.conf, and more ...

 ## Requirements